EGI-Federation/SVG-advisories/2023/Test-New-Template.md

 Affected sites are recommended to update relevant components as soon as possible.

 Sites should update the relevant components using the RedHat or other vendor updates, see references below.

 ## MORE INFORMATION

-A use-after-free flaw was found in the Linux kernel’s TLS protocol functionality in how a user installs a tls context (struct tls_context) on a connected TCP socket.
-This flaw allows a local user to crash or potentially escalate their privileges on the system.
-[R 1].
-For RHEL this only affects RHEL8 and RHEL9 nad their derivatives, 7 and its derivatives are not affected.
+A use-after-free flaw was found in the Linux kernel’s TLS protocol functionality in how a user installs a TLS context (struct tls_context) on a connected TCP socket.
+This flaw allows a local user to crash or potentially escalate their privileges on the system [R 1].
+For RHEL this only affects RHEL8 and RHEL9 and their derivatives, 7 and its derivatives are not affected.

 The vulnerability can be exploited only by a local user.
 Hence sites should update their affected Grid Worker Nodes, User Interfaces and other shared user systems as the risk may be higher than suggested by the CVSS score.

 Note that Scientific Linux is based on RHEL7 therefore is not affected.